pulkit-khanna-work/Modelling-Forest-Fires/README.md

 Dataset and attribute Information can be found in info.md file in the main folder.

-The output variable 'area' is very skewed towards 0.0.
 There are different approaches/techniques that can be tried to find a suitable model as mentioned below.
-We will be using the log(1+x) transformation here and deomnstrate how for evaluation we can use Regression Error Characteristic (REC) curves, based on the research paper (https://www.researchgate.net/publication/221345080_Regression_Error_Characteristic_Curves) by Jinbo Bi and Kristin P. Bennett.

 1) Using log(1+x) transformation on the outcome variable
 2) Using Poisson Zero Inflated Model and discretizing the outcome variable,